-- For details about Macintosh minimum system requirements, see the "Readme" file on the CD-ROM that comes bundled with the camera. - The software on the CD-ROM that comes bundled with the camera does not support operation under Mac OS X.
+For details about Macintosh minimum system requirements, see the "Readme" file on the CD-ROM that comes bundled with the camera.

 Managing Images on a Macintosh

 ■ To manage images on a Macintosh running OS 9

 Install the Photo Loader application from the CD-ROM that comes with the camera.